1947

 below.
 The kitchen was completely finished by the Fryes early on and fitted out with (both) a gas

 and wood commercial cook stove (right).
-This set-up was desired by Helen due to the
+This set-up was desired by Helen due to entertaining

-entertaining the Fryes constantly orchestrated.
-The gas range was located by Helen at a nearby
+the Fryes constantly orchestrated.
+The gas range was located by Helen from a nearby restaurant

-restaurant which had gone out of business and transported up to the house.
-The Apache Fires
+which had gone out of business and transported up to the house.
+The Apache Fires cook (Jane)

-cook (Jane) always rose early and set the coffee a brewing, after which she cooked everyone
+always rose early and set the coffee a-brewing after which she cooked everyone whatever they

-whatever they wanted for breakfast.
-Rosie remembers asking Helen at the time how they would
+wanted for breakfast.
+Rosie remembers asking Helen at the time how they would ever be able

-ever be able to repair the stove as it was mortared in place.
-Helen is remembered to have
+to repair the stove as it was mortared in place.
+Helen is remembered to have replied in her

-replied in her cheerful way "well I guess they will have to blast it out!"
-The kitchen was a
+cheerful way, "well, I guess they will have to blast it out!"
+The kitchen was a gathering place at

 The Fryes had live-in employees at all their homes and Sedona was no exception.
 For the first